 Most frequently, our clients are interested in the voter behavior.
 Accordingly, our surveys employ rigorous social science standards and precise information about Latino demographics to make sure our respondents reflect the Latino electorate.
 Clients and the larger public can be confident in the accuracy of our survey results.
 Sound methodology and appropriate protocols are essential to a survey’s validity, here we highlight the most important aspects to our approach that make Latino Decisions “the gold standard in Latino American political polling”.

-- Using a registered voter list is far superior to a simple random digit dialing (RDD) of Spanish-surname households because a large percentage of Latinos are not registered to vote, yet many will say they are in RDD samples, resulting in a high percentage of non-registrants in the sample.
-Latino Decisions avoids this simple error by using the registered voter list as a starting point.
+Voter registration status and Hispanic identification are verified upon contact with respondents, who confirm if they are registered to vote and of Hispanic/Latino descent.
+A wide variety of Census and academic research reports suggest 90% of all Latinos in the U.S. have a Spanish-surname, and using a registered voter list is far superior to a simple RDD of Spanish-surname households because a large percentage of Latinos are not registered to vote, yet many will say they are registered to vote in RDD samples, resulting in a high percentage of non-registrants in the sample.
+Latino Decisions (and most reputable pollsters) avoid this simple error by using the registered voter list as a starting point.